Phone: +61 7 3316 5800

 Who should my referees be?

 Your Principal will usually be a referee.
-Others should be those who know your work well and can communicate how you meet the standards and verify the evidence you have provided against the standards/descriptors.
+Others should be those who know you work well and can communicate how you meet the standards and verify the evidence you have provided against the standards/descriptors.

 How many referees should I nominate?